-The Fundación Fernando González Bernáldez is a private, non-profit foundation set up in 1996 on the initiative of the Universities Complutense, Autónoma de Madrid, and Alcalá.
-Inspired by the figure of ecologist Fernando González Bernáldez, after whom it is named, the Foundation has as its first mission is to connect academia and conservation practitioners.
+The Fundación Fernando González Bernáldez is a private, non-profit organization founded in 1996 on the initiative of the Universities Complutense, Autónoma de Madrid, and Alcalá.
+Inspired by the figure of ecologist Fernando González Bernáldez, after whom it is named, the Foundation’s primary mission is to connect academia and conservation practitioners.

 - Scientific research on the fields of ecology, biodiversity and nature conservation.

-- Exchange of experiences and training in protected area management.
+- Exchange of experiences and training in management of protected areas.

 - Transfer of state-of-the-art knowledge towards protected areas managers.